zsofinnemeth/zerda-exam-html-css/README.md

 # Tasks

 ## 1. Build a design (~90 minutes) [10 points]
-Build the following profile card according to the design provided.
+Build the following profile cards according to the design provided.
 Follow the design as closely as possible.
 Commit an HTML and a CSS file to this repository.
 ![design](exercise-1.png)